citrusworx/juice/docs/berilliumCSS/readme.md

 Welcome to BerilliumCSS, your go-to CSS library for crafting stunning, responsive, and feature-rich web designs.
 Whether you're a seasoned developer, a designer, or just getting started with web development, BerilliumCSS has you covered.
 This library has been carefully crafted with attention to detail, performance, and flexibility in mind.

+The name of the game is: options and simplicity.
+Having options for various color combinations is a bonus tool in any dev's toolkit.
+Simplicity is a must to keep projects easy to maintain and collaborate on.

 ## Features

 - **Responsive Design:** BerilliumCSS comes with a responsive grid system that makes it easy to create layouts that adapt seamlessly to various screen sizes and devices.